SmithsonianWorkshops/si-carpentries-handbook/preworkshop_checklist.md

 	* SERC
 		* Matthias 1013
 * To reserve the Castle Library, email [CastleScheduler@si.edu](mailto:CastleScheduler@si.edu) with a request for dates.
+* To add: How to request chairs for the Castle Library

 ## Workshop announcements